de-sign/DBZ-Versus/src/doc/markdown/References.md

 # &#8251; Class references

-## For correctly see this documentation !
+## If you don't see correctly this documentation !

 Please install [Markdown Viewer / Browser Extension](https://github.com/simov/markdown-viewer#markdown-viewer--browser-extension)
 and enable the extension for the ```https://raw.githubusercontent.com``` origin on [advanced options](https://github.com/simov/markdown-viewer#advanced-options).